Teaching & Learning

 A student applying to this program must:

-- have a minimum of 3 years as an educator.
+- Have a minimum of 3 years as an educator.
 Please submit a document that describes your experience as an educator.

-- submit a professional resume.
+- Submit a professional resume.

-- submit three letters of recommendation within the online application.
+- Submit three letters of recommendation within the online application.
 At least one letter should be from a reference that can discuss your academic background and potential.

-- submit a professional goals statement of at least two pages that articulates your interest in earning an Ed.D. in Teaching and Learning at Illinois State University, your area(s) potential research interests, faculty that you would be interested in working with, and any future career implications of earning the Ed.D.
+- Submit a professional goals statement of at least two pages that articulates your interest in earning an Ed.D. in Teaching and Learning at Illinois State University, your area(s) potential research interests, faculty that you would be interested in working with, and any future career implications of earning the Ed.D.

-- provide an academic writing sample consisting of one of the following:
+- Provide an academic writing sample consisting of one of the following:

 - A published article or conference paper